 - There will be appropriate interventions if problems such as underachievement are identified and exceptional performance will be celebrated.

 - Frequent contact is made with parents to highlight the work being done to support their child and experiences available to their child.

 The following have been offered, and most currently being offered, to students on the HPS register and the more able in specific subjects.
 Further activities will be added throughout the year as opportunities arise.

-Oxford University visit: 10 Year 10 students take part in a taster day at Oxford University with a focus on raising aspirations
+- Russell Groups University visits - Year 10 students take part in a taster day at Oxford University with a focus on raising aspirations

-Taster Days at Sunderland University: Workshops and activities provided in specific career areas
+- Taster Days at local University's - Workshops and activities provided in specific career areas

 - Subject masterclasses - staff deliver sessions relating to their own areas of specialism